mstrbstrd/popconblog/src/posts/AusterityHiddenImpact.md

-The following was written by Shaedan Hawse and GPT-4
+--The following was written by Shaedan Hawse and GPT-4

 Part 1: The Great War and the Crisis in the UK and Italy